itsyedoggo/majorAssignmentTopic1/README.md

 ### To Compile and Run Including Unit Tests (JUnit Required)

-1. In the `src/` folder, compile all files including test classes using the JUnit JAR in the `lib/` folder javac -cp ".;../lib/junit-platform-console-standalone-1.10.2.jar" -d ../bin *.java
+1. In the `src/` folder, right click and navigate to "open in integrated teminal".
+Once clicked, compile all files including test classes using the JUnit JAR in the `lib/` folder (copy and paste the following code in the terminal) javac -cp ".;../lib/junit-platform-console-standalone-1.10.2.jar" -d ../bin *.java
 2. Run the game from the `bin/` folder: java -cp ../bin RPGCombatMain